hamlett-neil-ur/satellite-detect-informal-settlements/README.md

 The distinct Facebook population-density estimates at 30-meter resolution provide our principal explanatory variables.
 These contain geographic (𝘓, λ) and point population-density estimates.
 We extend these with imagery-feature attributes.
 First, we compress our three-channel (Red, Blue Green) image into a single-channel gray-scale intensity array.
 We take a 128×128-pixel window centered on each Facebook population-density estimate.

-Figure 5 illustrates our DWT process.
+Figure 5 illustrates the DWT process.
+The original image is a 128×128-pixel window  centered at 27.985𝘓, -26.115λ.
+Figure 5 shows a four-level DWT decomposition.
+Our *Original Image* is *Level 0*.
+Generating each subsequent level involves quaternary orthogonal decomposition of each

+Our model is based on three levels.
+This produces a model matr

 <p align="center">